ExMember/exmember.github.io/_drafts/what_are_specifications.md

 There are several ways this can happen and in most cases all of these factors are present to varying extents.

-- Alice and Barbara's initial communication could have been flawed
+- Alice and Barbara's initial conversation could have failed to communicate Barbara's implicit specification.
-- Alice's implicit specification could have changed since their communication
+- Alice's implicit specification could have changed since their communication.
-- Barbara's implicit specification could have changed since their communication
+- Barbara's implicit specification could have changed since their communication.

 Implicit specifications have a lot of upsides.
 They are very easy to create, springing into existence with no little or no effort.
 They are equally easy to